 Welding fabrication can be used to shape and mold metals into a variety of shapes.
 However, the durability of these welded products depends on the work of the welding engineer.
 Welding technology has improved drastically throughout the years and is now available for a wide variety of metals.
 Finding good welding services can sometimes be a challenge.

 The welding engineer, as well as the team, should be experienced and skilled.
 Companies such as VeriForm have over 20 years of experience along with good customer feedback.
 Finding a company with experience, skill and appraisal always mean that you will get quality work.
 Always research the reputation of a company before handing off your projects to them.
-For a welder to be qualified, they need CWB CSA W47.1 and W59 certificates just like every employee at VeriForm has.
+For a welder to be qualified, they need CWB CSA W47.1 certificates just like every employee at VeriForm has.
 Experienced engineers can advise you on the different techniques that can be used for your product and create the most durable welds.

 Learn More At VeriForm